prati0100/resume/resume.md

 President
 April 2018 - March 2019

-I organize and coordinate a team of about 40 people to host technical workshops, competitions and events.
+Organized and coordinated a team of about 40 people to host technical workshops, competitions and events.

 # Skills